Stop treating periods like a dirty secret; teach Menstrual Wellbeing

 - Send a letter to your Assembly Member asking them to back the campaign

-- Take a selfie and post on social media.
-Share in the caption what you wish you had learned about menstrual health at school and how that could have changed your experience of periods / endometriosis / other menstrual related conditions such as PMDD.
-Make sure you use the hashtags #WhatIwishILearned and #menstrualwellbeing4wales.
+-Join in with our social media campaign #whatiwishilearned.
+Simply: Take a selfie, post on social media, share in the caption what you wish you had learned about menstrual health at school, and use the hashtag #whatiwishilearned and #menstrualwellbeing4wales.